 Blueprint: Soda Slurp.
-Corn syrup made from field corn gives soda pop its sweet appeal.
-For this challenge, a contestant will be allowed to use only a straw to satisfy their sweet tooth to transport a kernel of corn into a pop bottle.
-The contestant will move 1 kernel at a time by using a straw to create enough suction to hold the kernel to the bottom of the straw.
+For this challenge, a contestant will be allowed to use only a straw to create enough suction to hold 1kernel at a time to the bottom of the straw and transfer the kernel of corn into a pop bottle.
 To complete the challenge, the contestant needs to drop 10 kernels in the pop bottle in 60 seconds or less.